 Chingford House Nursery has CCTV in place; the use of CCTV is to assure parents of their child’s safety; in addition, it is important that the Manager/Owner is always aware of who is on site and where they are.
 The cameras are located in all of the children’s rooms as well as the hallways, office, staff room, the garden and outside the front entrance.

 Visitors are asked to sign in when first entering the nursery; signing in is for security as well as fire safety reasons.

 Professionals visiting normally have a pre-booked appointment to attend the nursery (Ofsted Inspectors etc. do not need appointments).
 All professionals must show ID confirming who they are and who they have come to see.

 Visitors will not be left alone unless it is to notify a member of staff of their presence.
 The visitor will be asked to remain in the hallway until they have received permission to go to a particular area of the nursery or are escorted around.

 We permit visits for prospective parents although we have continued with the Covid protocols so the visits take place in the children’s outdoor play area and then parents can see their child’s prospective room from the doorway.

 If parents, students or visitors are concerned about any aspect of security they should raise their concerns in the first instance to:

 The Manager (Yolande Farrell)

-Any concerns raised will be recorded and discussed at a staff meeting and/or appropriate meeting and the outcome will be reported accordingly.
+Any concerns raised will be recorded and discussed at a Room Leaders’ meeting/ appropriate meeting and the outcome will be reported accordingly.

 Policy created by: Yolande Farrell Manager